 - (1) The address of each person named in the table, unless otherwise indicated, is c/o Adobe Systems Incorporated, 345 Park Avenue, San Jose, California 95110, U.S.A. - (2) This table is based upon information supplied by executive officers, directors and principal stockholders, as well as beneficial ownership reports filed with the SEC.
-Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, each of the stockholders named in this table has sole voting and investment power with respect to the Shares indicated as beneficially owned.
-None of the Shares beneficially owned by our executive officers and directors are pledged as security. - (3) Holdings reported include any equity awards deferred under our deferred compensation plan. - (4) Applicable percentages are based on 501,214,270 Shares outstanding on February 17, 2016, adjusted as required by rules promulgated by the SEC. - (5) Consists of 298,972 Shares held by the Narayen Family Trust, of which Mr. Narayen is a trustee, and 67,264 Shares issuable upon exercise of outstanding options held by Mr. Narayen exercisable within 60 days of the date of this table. - (6) Consists of 50,000 Shares held by the Garrett Living Trust, of which Mr. Garrett is a trustee, and 107 Shares held by the Garrett Family Investment Partnership LP. - (7) Includes 18,410 Shares issuable upon exercise of outstanding options held by Mr. Rencher exercisable within 60 days of the date of this table. - (8) Includes 3,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units held by Ms. Banse. - (9) Includes 3,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units.
-After vesting, the Shares will be transferred to ValueAct Capital.
-As a partner of ValueAct Capital, Mr. Barlow may be deemed to be the beneficial owner of additional Shares held by the ValueAct entities, totaling 11,777,725 Shares.
-Mr. Barlow disclaims beneficial ownership except to the extent of his pecuniary interest in each applicable ValueAct entity.
-On February 23, 2016, Mr. Barlow informed Adobe of his decision not to stand for re-election to the Board at the Company's 2016 Annual Meeting of Stockholders held on April 13, 2016. - (10) Consists of 5,000 Shares held by a family trust, of which Mr. Barnholt is a trustee; 29,698 Shares held by Mr. Barnholt; and 28,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units or the exercise of outstanding exercisable options held by Mr. Barnholt. - (11) Consists of 33,078 Shares held by the Burgess Family Trust, of which Mr. Burgess is a trustee; 1,620 Shares, for which Mr. Burgess has shared voting and dispositive power, held in trust for the benefit of his children; and 53,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units or the exercise of outstanding exercisable options held by Mr. Burgess. - (12) Includes 3,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units held by Mr. Calderoni. - (13) Consists of 5,000 Shares held by the Michael Cannon 2004 Trust, of which Mr. Cannon is a trustee; 29,698 Shares held by Mr. Cannon; and 53,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units or the exercise of outstanding exercisable options held by Mr. Cannon.
-On February 23, 2016, Mr. Cannon informed Adobe of his decision not to stand for re-election to the Board at the Company's 2016 Annual Meeting of Stockholders held on April 13, 2016 - (14) Includes 32,542 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units or the exercise of outstanding exercisable options held by Mr. Daley. - (15) Includes 3,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units held by Ms. Desmond.
+Unless otherwise indicated in the footnotes to this table, and subject to community property laws where applicable, each of the stockholders named in this table has sole voting and investment power with respect to the Shares indicated as beneficially owned.
+None of the Shares beneficially owned by our executive officers and directors are pledged as security. - (3) Holdings reported include any equity awards deferred under our deferred compensation plan. - (4) Applicable percentages are based on 493,333,487 Shares outstanding on February 14, 2018, adjusted as required by rules promulgated by the SEC. - (5) Shares held by the Narayen Family Trust, of which Mr. Narayen is a trustee. - (6) Shares held by the Garrett Living Trust, of which Mr. Garrett is a trustee.
+Mr. Garrett retired from his position as the Company's Executive Vice President and Chief Financial Officer on April 9, 2018. - (7) Shares held by the Thompson Living Trust, of which Mr. Thompson is a trustee. - (8) Includes 2,035 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units ("RSUs") held by Ms. Banse. - (9) Consists of 5,000 Shares held by a family trust, of which Mr. Barnholt is a trustee; 35,925 Shares held by Mr. Barnholt; and 2,035 Shares issuable within 60 days of the date of this table upon vesting of RSUs held by Mr. Barnholt. - (10) Consists of 1,620 Shares, for which Mr. Burgess has shared voting and dispositive power, held in trust for the benefit of his children; 12,375 Shares held by Mr. Burgess; and 2,035 Shares issuable within 60 days of the date of this table upon vesting of RSUs held by Mr. Burgess. - (11) Includes 2,035 Shares issuable within 60 days of the date of this table upon vesting of RSUs held by Mr. Calderoni. - (12) Includes 2,035 Shares issuable within 60 days of the date of this table upon vesting of RSUs held by Mr. Daley. - (13) Includes 2,035 Shares issuable within 60 days of the date of this table upon vesting of RSUs held by Ms. Desmond. - (14) Consists of 172,024 Shares held by the Geschke Family Trust, of which Dr. Geschke is a trustee, and 40,057 Shares issuable within 60 days of the date of this table upon vesting of RSUs or the exercise of outstanding exercisable options held by Dr. Geschke. - (15) Consists of 2,268 Shares held by The Rosensweig 2012 Irrevocable Children's Trust, of which Mr. Rosensweig is a trustee, 8,801 Shares held by Mr. Rosensweig, and 2,035 Shares issuable within 60 days of the date of this table upon vesting of RSUs held by Mr. Rosensweig. - (16) Consists of 474,221 Shares held by the Warnock Family Trust, of which Dr. Warnock is a trustee; 16,088 Shares held by Dr. Warnock; and 2,035 Shares issuable within 60 days of the date of this table upon vesting of RSUs held by Dr. Warnock.

-- (16) Consists of 296,547 Shares held by the Geschke Family Trust, of which Dr. Geschke is a trustee, and 112,724 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units or the exercise of outstanding exercisable options held by Dr. Geschke. - (17) Consists of 48,142 Shares held by The Rosensweig 2012 Irrevocable Children's Trust, of which Mr. Rosensweig is a trustee and 3,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units held by Mr. Rosensweig. - (18) Includes 49,702 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units or the exercise of outstanding exercisable options held by Dr. Sedgewick.
-On February 23, 2016, Dr. Sedgewick informed Adobe of his decision not to stand for re-election to the Board at the Company's 2016 Annual Meeting of Stockholders held on April 13, 2016. - (19) Consists of 596,703 Shares held by the Warnock Family Trust, of which Dr. Warnock is a trustee; 22,868 Shares held by Dr. Warnock; and 3,426 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units held by Dr. Warnock. - (20) Includes 461,378 Shares issuable within 60 days of the date of this table upon vesting of restricted stock units or the exercise of outstanding exercisable options held by our directors and current executive officers.
-See also footnotes 5 through 18.
+(17) Includes 62,087 Shares issuable within 60 days of the date of this table upon vesting of RSUs or the exercise of outstanding exercisable options held by our directors and current executive officers.
+See also footnotes 5 through 17.